tig-foundation/tig-monorepo/experiments/cur_stage/README.md

 # CUR design-calibration experiment

+This experiment intentionally compares alternative linking-matrix methods for design research.
+Those experimental U payloads are not valid TIG challenge
+solutions: the production protocol accepts only row and column indices and the verifier always computes U with its canonical fast QR method.

 This is a controlled 2x2 experiment over the CUR challenge's 18 `(true rank, target rank)` cases.
 Unlike the production generator, its five matrix groups are
 independent: a fresh `A` is generated for every `(m, n, true_rank, spectrum,